 In the last decade, anecdotal reports indicate that the use of both systemic and topical retinoids may help ease the skin lesions.
 Early initiation of acitretin has been reported to be effective in the amelioration of acrokeratosis paraneoplastica in a patient with an incurable primary malignancy.
 These vitamin A derivatives may be combined with oral corticosteroids.
 Some reports indicate that the use of psoralen plus ultraviolet light therapy may be helpful in selected patients with localized skin lesions.

 There are even reports indicating that supplementation of zinc may help ease the skin lesions.

-The success of treatment of acrokeratosis paraneoplastica depends on the primary malignancy. if the malignancy fails to respond or is advanced, then the skin lesions will not respond.
+The success of the treatment of acrokeratosis paraneoplastica depends on the primary malignancy. if the malignancy fails to respond or is advanced, then the skin lesions typically will not respond.

 In any patient with cervical lymph node metastases at the time of diagnosis, the prognosis is poor.
 In all cases, the morbidity of the disorder is directly related to the underlying primary malignancy and not the skin lesions.

 However, overall the response to treatment is extremely variable, unpredictable, and not satisfactory.